-Separating Kids From Their Parents Is A Recipe For Long-Term Health Problems
+Separating Kids From Their Parents Can Lead To Long-Term Health Problems

 And they had no parent or caregiver to comfort them and make them feel safe.

-Osborn is a therapist at Mary's Center in Washington D.C. and she works in schools with children who immigrated from Latin America to the U.S. without their parents.
+Osborn is a therapist at Mary's Center in Washington, D.C., who works in schools with children who immigrated from Latin America to the U.S. without their parents.
 The kids she works with weren't forcefully taken from their parents by U.S. immigration agents, but the trauma, Osborn says, is similar.

 Researchers suggest these children, and others who have spent time in those detention facilities, may have increased long-term health care needs.
 That's because the stress of being separated from a parent can also cause lasting physical harm to children.